CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

 1. Then in the **Snipping tool**, click on drop-down button next to **Mode** and select **Full-Screen Snip**.

-1. You will get a screenshot with the Session desktop blacked out.the blacked out screenshot as it is mentioned in the below screenshot.
+1. You will get a screenshot with the Session desktop blacked out the blacked out screenshot as it is mentioned in the below screenshot.

    ![](../Azure-Virtual-Desktop-v3/media/blackedout.png)